 History

-Over the last twenty-four years the Griffin has provided a wide range of work including world and mid-west premieres of acclaimed scripts, critically lauded productions of Shakespeare and original adaptations of novels.
-Each year the main-stage offers 3 full-length productions and 1 children’s production.
+Celebrating its 32nd Anniversary this year, the Griffin has provided a wide range of work including world and mid-west premieres of acclaimed scripts, critically lauded productions of Shakespeare and original adaptations of novels.
 Many of the Griffin’s 100 plus productions have appeared on Chicago area critics “Best of the Year” lists.
-These productions included, Time and the Conway, Angus, Thongs and Full-Frontal Snogging, Ash Can Alley, Shakespeare’s Dog, Much Ado About Nothing, The Art of Success, Women and Wallace, The Downside, Be More Chill, Loving Little Egypt, Independence, Letters Home and most recently, Journey’s End.
-The Griffin is the recipient of 35 Joseph Jefferson Award nominations for theatre excellence in Chicago.
-The company produced the west coast premiere of Riding the Dolphin in Los Angeles in 1996 and its world premiere production of Henry and the Second Gunman was optioned by Miramax Films.
-The Griffin also tours its hit adult production of Letters Home.
-This past fall the Griffin performed the production at Connecticut’s prestigious and fabled Westport Country Playhouse.
+These productions included, Time and the Conway, Angus, Thongs and Full-Frontal Snogging, Ash Can Alley, Shakespeare’s Dog, Much Ado About Nothing, The Art of Success, Loving Little Egypt, Letters Home, Punk Rock, Spring Awakening and most recently, Titanic & Ragtime.
+The Griffin Theatre Company is the recipient of 115 Joseph Jefferson Award nominations for theater excellence in Chicago.
+In 2018, the Griffin’s production of the musical Ragtime received the Jeff Award for “Best Production of a Musical and Best Ensemble.”
+In addition, the Griffin was the repeat winner of the 2016 Jeff Award for “Best Production of a Play” for London Wall having won the same award in 2015 for its production of Men Should Weep.
+In 2014, the Griffin was honored with a Special Jeff Award for artistic excellence and its dedication to provocative and transformational theatre for Chicago audiences as well as its touring theater that engages and enlightens youth throughout the United States.

 Schedule